Every therapist should be an outlaw.

 The status quo tells us we can’t trust our bodies.
 That we’re not “normal” – yet maybe we don’t want to fall in line with norms we didn’t choose.

 Professionally I am/have been:

-- a Licensed Professional Counselor (LPC) with a master’s degree from Naropa University
+- a Licensed Professional Counselor (LPC) with an MA in Transpersonal Counseling from Naropa University

 - a certified Hakomi mindfulness-based somatic therapist